mayerrobert/jmurmel/mlib.md

 If sequence is a list then return a fresh list with elements in reversed order, if sequence is a string then return a fresh reversed string.
+### map-into
+    (map-into result-list function list*) -> result-list

+Destructively modifies result-list to contain the results of applying function to each element in the argument lists in turn.
+The iteration terminates when the shortest list (of any of the lists or the result-list) is exhausted.

+If result-list is nil, map-into returns nil.
 ### mapcar
     (mapcar function sequence+) -> list